ring-lang/ring/marketing/pwct/README.md

 * **Textual Programming:** You can type Ring code directly at any location in the Steps Tree, and the environment will convert it to a visual representation.
 This approach combines the writability of textual programming with the readability of visual programming.

+* **Self-hosting VPL:** A complete version of PWCT2, developed using PWCT2 (see folder: pwct2/selfhosting)

-These different modes are designed to accommodate various programming preferences.
+These features and different modes are designed to accommodate various programming preferences.
 If you prefer textual programming, simply write code.
 If you prefer visual programming through the mouse or keyboard, those options are available as well.

 # 🚀 Running PWCT 2.0 from Source Code (Windows/Linux/macOS)